 This facet of his charcater coexists with that of the man who provocatively exhibits his sexuality and reaffirms his amoral personality regardless of the artistic elites of the moment.
 In parallel, his obsession with money marks with mathematical precision the success of his career.

-In the end, the suspicion that there was something not deeply superficial about the man is inevitable.Maybe, sometimes the best way to preserve something precious is by building a large outer shell.
+In the end, the suspicion that there was something not deeply superficial about the man is inevitable.Maybe it’s that sometimes the best way to preserve something precious is by building a large outer shell.